manekawije/Liquid-amount/README.md

 # Liquid-amount
-Measure the amount of water consumed per day
+Liquid Amount is a very basic reminder application,where it can Measure the amount of water consumed per day